christian-ochei/3DMNIST/README.md

 # 3DMNIST

 I present a method for rendering novel views of a scene.
 The goal is to optimize a volume such that it can represent a sample from a probability distribution from almost all viewing angles.
-I tuned this idea for the
+I tuned this idea to the
 [MNIST Dataset](http://yann.lecun.com/exdb/mnist/)
 , thus the name, 3DMNIST